Forlorn Hope (boat): Camden Harbour to Champion Bay

 On the 8th ironwork of rudder broke; lowered sails and rode out the storm.

 Mountainous seas until midday 9 June, and they were able to set sail again, however a gale rose and Forlorn Hope shipped some heavy seas, the boat sunk low in the water and the men, bitterly cold and wet to the skin, had to bail for their lives.

 One of their number was sick and incapacitated; they could not cook; they could do no nothing for him but feed him rum and ginger.
 The others were exhausted and suffering cramps and rheumatic pains.

 The violent seas continued; on the night of 11 June they cut down the mainmast and let it float away.

-By 13 June the worst of the storm was over, and they sailed roughly WSW for three days, often in sight of land and almost always smoke being visible on the horizon.
+By 13 June the worst of the storm was over, and they sailed roughly WSW for three days, often in sight of land and smoke almost always being visible on the horizon.

 On 17 June they made for Turtle Island, hoping for some fresh food such as pelicans' eggs, but were frustrated by its rocky coastline.
 A row boat would have got them inshore, but they dared not risk Forlorn Hope.
 This appears to be the same Turtle Island as explorers C. C. Hunt and J. B. Ridley visited on the cutter Mystery 23 April 1863.
 They went ashore at Nickol Bay, found traces of earlier colonial visitors but no settlers.
 Further round they struck up with a friendly family of Aborigines, who after being given the traditional gifts of knives and tobacco, took them to a source of fresh water, where they were able to refill the casks.
 Food was running short though, with nothing left but flour and some rather poor rice.